Skip to main content

 Roles vs Personas (Key Concept)

-• Role = what you can do (permissions)
+• Role = what you can do, based on permissions

 Example: